WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 -   **Read-Only References:** Both `getServerState()` and `getServerContext()` return read-only objects.
 You can use those objects to update the global state or local context.
 -   **Callback Integration:** Incorporate these functions within your store [callbacks](/docs/reference-guides/interactivity-api/api-reference.md#accessing-data-in-callbacks) to react to state and context changes.

+## Conclusion

+Remember, the key to effective state management is to keep your state minimal and avoid redundancy.
+Use derived state to compute values dynamically, and choose between global state and local context based on the scope and requirements of your data.
+This will lead to a cleaner, more robust architecture that is easier to debug and maintain.
+Finally, if you need to synchronize the state or context with the server, you can use `getServerState()` and `getServerContext()` to achieve this.